2026 Daytona 500 odds, predictions, time, date: Picks from proven NASCAR model

 Mike McClure's expert model reveals its surprising picks and NASCAR props for the 2026 Daytona 500 on Sunday, Feb.
 15

-The NASCAR season officially kicks off on Sunday, Feb.
+The NASCAR season officially takes the green flag on Sunday, Feb.
 15, with the 2026 Daytona 500 at Daytona International Speedway.
 William Byron enters as the two-time defending Daytona 500 champion, while Kyle Larson looks to defend his NASCAR season championship.
-Ryan Blaney is the favorite at +850 in the latest 2026 Daytona 500 odds, with Joey Logano right behind at +1000.
+Joey Logano is the favorite at +1000 in the latest 2026 Daytona 500 odds, with Ryan Blaney right behind at +1100.
 Logano enters the regular season coming off a seventh-place finish in last year's standings.
 He won the season championship in 2018, 2022 and 2024.
-Blaney finished sixth in last year's season standings.

-Other favorites include Byron at +1300, Kyle Larson and Chase Elliott at +1400 and Brad Keselowski at +1700.
+Other favorites include Byron at +1300, Kyle Larson, Austin Cindric and Chase Elliott at +1400 and Brad Keselowski at +1700.
 The 200-lap race from the 2.5-mile asphalt track is scheduled to start at 2:30 p.m.
 ET.
 Before making any 2026 Daytona 500 picks or NASCAR predictions, you need to see the projected leaderboard from Mike McClure's proven model.

 McClure is a legendary professional DFS player with more than $2 million in career winnings.
 He uses a powerful prediction model that simulates every lap of NASCAR action 10,000 times.
 All told, the model has nailed a whopping 29 winners since 2021 and hit 11 winners in 2025.
 Anyone following his NASCAR betting picks at their favorite sportsbooks could have seen huge returns.